-On January 1, 2000, Charter Communications Holdings, LLC (Charter Holdings) and Charter Communications Holding Company, LLC (Charter Holdco), the parent of Charter Holdings, effected a number of transactions to transfer acquired cable systems to Charter Holdings.
-As a result of these transactions, Charter Holdings became the indirect parent of cable systems of Fanch Cablevision L.P. and affiliates (Fanch), Falcon Communications, L.P.
+On January 1, 2000, Charter Holdings and Charter Holdco, the parent of Charter Holdings, effected a number of transactions to transfer acquired cable systems to Charter Holdings.
+As a result of these transactions, Charter Holdings became the indirect parent of cable systems of Fanch, Falcon Communications, L.P.
 (Falcon), now known as CC VII Holdings, LLC, and Avalon Cable LLC (Avalon), now known as CC V Holdings, LLC.

-Charter Holdings and Charter Communications Holdings Capital Corporation filed this Current Report on January 18, 2000 announcing the transfer of cable systems to Charter Holdings and the disclosure under Item 2 in the original report is hereby incorporated by reference into this Amended Report.
+Charter Holdings and Charter Communications Holdings Capital Corporation filed this Current Report on January 18, 2000, announcing the transfer of cable systems to Charter Holdings, and the disclosure under Item 2 in the original report is hereby incorporated by reference into this Amended Report.
 This Amended Report is being filed to provide certain historical financial statements of Fanch, Falcon and Avalon and pro forma financial information reflecting the transfer of cable systems to Charter Holdings.